Appointed 1 April 2020.

 With over 30 years’ experience within the Police, having achieved the rank of Assistant Chief Constable, Peter has gained immense insight into managing complex community issues around hate crime and crime linked to deprivation in local communities.
 Peter produced and implemented the first Strategic People Plan on Wellbeing, Culture and Standards for Lancashire Constabulary, as well as their award-winning Diversity and Equality Strategy.

-Peter acts as a Non-Executive Director for the North West Ambulance Service NHS Trust, and carries out a number of roles within Riverside’s governance community.
-He is a member of TRGL Group Board, acting as a Co-Optee since June 2016, and he recently became a Non-Executive Member.
-He has been a member of our Riverside Care and Support Committee (previously the Care and Support Divisional Board) since November 2013, and is the chair of the Neighbourhood Services Committee.
+Peter is Chair of the North West Ambulance Service NHS Trust..
+He is a member of TRGL Group Board, acting as a Co-Optee since June 2016, and became a Non-Executive Member in January 2018.
+Peter is also the Chair of the Neighbourhood Services Committee.

 Ingrid is grounded in the commercial world having been an Executive Director in the medical devices industry.